The Imperial Palace Secluded Among The Japanese Black Pines

 Living Art In An Urban Garden

 These tall and sturdy Pines not only are capable of building a beautiful over-story in the forest or garden, but with patience, skill, and effort they can be made into beautiful living Bonsai trees.
-This art work is a gift of nature and fills the outer-gardens with unique and intriguing works of living art.
+This artwork is a gift of nature and fills the outer-gardens with unique and intriguing works of living art.
 These are the living treasures you will see throughout the Kokyo Gaien National Gardens.
 From when the trees were young, skilled masters in the art of Bonsai creation, have lovingly pruned and shaped these trees into the finished product you see today.
 This display of creativity is among the best living art in the world.
-In the midst of such creativity, you are able to rejuvenate from your over-worked lifestyle, to breath in deeply the gift of fresh pine scented air, and restore peace and tranquility to your life.
+In the midst of such creativity, you are able to rejuvenate from your over-worked lifestyle to breathe in deeply the gift of fresh pine-scented air and restore peace and tranquility to your life.

 What a gift Kokyo Gaien National Gardens is to the Japanese people.
 It was the original garden of the Royal Family, but after the Second World War, it was opened to the public.